michalciurus/Outletgen/readme.md

 2. Add `"$SRCROOT/Outletgen"` to to your Run Scripts in Xcode.
 3. Build and add generated `Outletgen.swift` to your project.

-I'll maybe add it to CocoaPods if y'all are nice enough :)

 # Using

 Just add a "Restoration ID" to your views in xibs/storyboards and Outletgen will auto generate code for you to use.